Chymyst/chymyst-core/docs/chymyst03.md

 Since molecules and reactions are local values, they are lexically scoped within the block where they are defined.
 If we define molecules and reactions in the scope of an auxiliary function, or in the scope of a reaction body, these newly defined molecules and reactions will be encapsulated and protected from outside access.

+We already saw one use of this feature for the nonblocking transformation, where we defined a new reaction site nestd within the scope of a reaction.
-To illustrate this feature of the chemical paradigm, let us implement a function that defines a “concurrent counter” and initializes it with a given value.
+To further illustrate this feature of the chemical paradigm, let us implement a function that encapsulates a “concurrent counter” and initializes it with a given value.

 Our previous implementation of the concurrent counter has a drawback: The molecule `counter(n)` must be emitted by the user and remains globally visible.
-If the user emits two copies of `counter` with different values, the `counter + decr` and `counter + fetch` reactions will work unreliably, choosing between the two copies of `counter` at random.
+If the user emits two copies of `counter()` with different values, the `counter + decr` and `counter + fetch` reactions will work unreliably, choosing between the two copies of `counter()` nondeterministically.
-We would like to emit exactly one copy of `counter` and then prevent the user from emitting any further copies of that molecule.
+In order to guarantee reliable functionality, we would like to emit exactly one copy of `counter()` and then prevent the user from emitting any further copies of that molecule.

-A solution is to define `counter` and its reactions within a function that returns the `decr` and `fetch` molecules to the outside scope.
+A solution is to define `counter` and its reactions within a function that returns the `decr` and `fetch` emitters to the outside scope.
-The `counter` emitter will not be returned to the outside scope, and so the user will not be able to emit extra copies of that molecule.
+The `counter` emitter _will not_ be returned to the outside scope, and so the user will not be able to emit extra copies of that molecule.

 ```scala
 def makeCounter(initCount: Int): (M[Unit], B[Unit, Int]) = {